-For those who want convenience and the versatility that upright vacuums lack, Dyson has a range of canisters too.
+Dyson has a range of canisters for those who want convenience and the versatility that upright vacuums lack.
 The difference between the two is how they’re built.

 While you push an entire upright vacuum in front of you, canisters are made of different components.
 The motor is housed in the named canister that trails behind you while you clean using a hose and wand.

 They don’t have the same limitations and tend to have higher suction than upright ones.
-They’re preferred for bare floors, but can be used on various surfaces.
+Users prefer them for bare floors, but you can use them on various surfaces.